RichardZJM/K-MTP-training/research_notebook.md

  $\textrm{RSME} (E)^2 = \frac{1}{K} \sum ^{K}_{k=1} (\frac{E^\text{mtp}(\text{cfg}_g,x)}{N^{(k)}}-\frac{E^\text{qm}(\text{cfg}_g,x)}{N^{(k)}})$

 ## Week 2
 The validity of the MTP (and other machine learning potentials ) is predicated on the availability of high-fidelity training data.
-For the MTP, these calculations consist of DFT calculations using Quantum Espresso.
+For the MTP, these calculations consist of DFT calculations using Quantum Espresso (QE).
 Most of Week 2 focused on familiarizing myself with the Narval HPC enviroment.

+### HPC Narval cluster

 This all starts by connecting to Narval through my newly-minted Compute Canada account and SSH.
 Then, I follow the prompts, entering my password to gain access.